pachyderm/docs/content/latest/concepts/data-concepts/commit.md

   Every `USER` change is an initial commit.
   {{%/notice%}}

-- `AUTO`: Pachyderm's pipelines are data-driven.
+- `AUTO`: MLDM's pipelines are data-driven.
 A data commit to a data repository may trigger downstream processing jobs in your pipeline(s).
 The output commits from triggered jobs will be of type `AUTO`.
 - `ALIAS`: Neither `USER` nor `AUTO` - `ALIAS` commits are essentially placeholder commits.